LilianBernot/Image-Classifier/README.md

 It will print suggestions to be directly copy-pasted to your ```periods.txt``` file.

+## make test_suggestion

+Use : ```make test_suggestion```.

+It will create random dates to test the suggestion algorithm.
+It will show the DBSCAN results in a plot.

+It will print suggestions of periods and will create them in a ```./test/periods.txt``` file if you accept them.

 # About dates

 I chose to have non-strict comparisons.
 Meaning : if a period goes from X to Y, both days are included.
 So next period can only start on the X+1 day.

+Checks on dates :
+- starting date of period is lower than ending date
+- no overlapping : period A and B can't overlap

+# Potential imrovements

+For now, only ```.svg``` pictures are taken into account.
+An improvement would be to take into account more picture formats.